kencochrane/kencochrane.net/content/post/5-years-at-docker.md

 ## What's Next?
 Now that I have been with Docker for 5 years, I sometimes wonder what will I work on next.
 I'm not really sure, but I'm sure it will be awesome.
 Sorry for the long post, but I guess it shows all that we have done in the last 5 years, and I'm sure I missed a lot as well.

+If you liked this post, you would probably like [Jérôme Petazzoni](https://twitter.com/jpetazzo)'s Post [from dotcloud to docker](https://jpetazzo.github.io/2017/02/24/from-dotcloud-to-docker/).